pingcap/docs-cn/statistics.md

 ## Top-N values

 Top-N values are values with the top N occurrences in a column or index.
-TiDB records the values and occurences of Top-N values.
+TiDB records the values and occurrences of Top-N values.

 ## Collect statistics